What is special about the divisors of 24?: Theorems of Erd o s and Ramanujan

 which simplifies to give $30(n+1) \le 4n$, a contradiction.
 Therefore, $\sqrt{n+1} < 12$, or $n+1 < 144$.
 Now we proceed as before by first showing that $\sqrt{n+1} \le 7$.
 If not, then the primes $2, 3, 5$ and $7$, and therefore their product $210$, divides $n$.
 This is impossible because $n+1 < 144$.
 Thus $\sqrt{n+1} \le 7$ which means $n \le 48$.
 Similarly if $\sqrt{n+1} > 5$, the primes $2, 3,$ and $5$, and hence also their product $30$ divides $n$.
 The only multiple of $30$ less than $48$ is $30$ itself, which does not have the diagonal property.
 Therefore $\sqrt{n+1} \le 5$, which means $n \le 24$.

 \begin{rem} This is only the beginning.
-Here is a wild and ingenious generalization due to Ramanujan \cite{Ram2000}.
-Let $\pi(x)$ denote the number of primes less than or equal to $x$.
+There are some further generalizations given by Ramanujan \cite{Ram1919}.
+These follow right out of his proof of the Bertrand's postulate.
+To explain these, let $\pi(x)$ denote the number of primes less than or equal to $x$.
 Ramanujan showed that for each positive integer $k$, there is a prime number $p_k$ such that $\pi(x) - \pi(x/2) \ge k$ if $x \ge p_k$.
 For example, he showed

 The numbers $2, 11, 17, 29, 41, \cdots$ are called the Ramanujan primes.
 Note that the Bertrand-Chebyshev theorem is covered by the special case

 and the theorem of Erd\"{o}s by the case